Noe-Kiko/webApp/README.md

         conda activate "webApp"

+6. Change directory towards the git project you had just cloned

-6. Install the necessary dependencies
+7. After changing to project's directory install the necessary dependencies

         pip install -r requirements.txt

-7. Initialize the database
+8. Initialize the database

          python query.py

-8. Run the application (NOTE: YOU MUST INITIALIZE DATABASE TO VIEW USERS ON APPLICATION)
+9. Run the application (NOTE: YOU MUST INITIALIZE DATABASE TO VIEW USERS ON APPLICATION)

          python wsgi.py

-9. Access the application
+10. Access the application

     Open your browser and go to: http://127.0.0.1:5000